AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 ## XI.
 FINAL RULES

+- The PD of every Persona in the scene must be accessed at the beginning of that scene to inform action
-- PD governs all cognition and behavior
+- The Persona's PD governs all their cognition and behaviour and must always be consulted before acting
 - No Engine logic or narrative override is permitted
 - The User retains final authority on structure, escalation, and revision